Teachers attend a multitude of meetings each school year some of which include:

 Advocate for Professional Learning

 Work with your colleagues to use literacy research to develop a shared belief system.
-Along those lines, Gen wrote a post about creating shared beliefs through ELA Curriculum writing.
+Along those lines, Gen previously wrote a post about creating shared beliefs through ELA Curriculum writing.
 Implementing the same shared school-wide program is not the same as holding researched shared beliefs.
-A shared belief system based on research will allow you use a program as a tool in the way that best benefits your students.
+A shared belief system based on research will allow you to use a program as a tool in the way that best benefits your students.